 This role will line manage the Product Manager and some of the development team, providing leadership across both disciplines while maintaining a strong collaborative relationship with the CTO and wider senior team.
 A major near-term focus of the role will be shaping and delivering the next evolution of the Vepple platform, including foundational decisions around CMS architecture, replatforming and how SEO and LLM/GEO considerations are embedded at the heart of a future v2 of Vepple.

 The feedback we receive from our team suggests that this is an unusual policy for such a business, hence the mention here in the job spec.
-This is from Tom, our CEO: “You will get paid for any extra hours that you work or you will be given the time back.”
+This is from Tom, our CEO: “You will get paid for any extra hours that you work, or you will be given the time back.”
 Quite simply, you will never be asked to work more hours than contracted, without receiving that time back in lieu or being paid overtime.
-We have a formalised process and each person has a Google sheet to log extra hours worked, this extends to attending evening events and travelling to and from meetings.
+We have a formalised process and each person has a Google sheet to log extra hours worked.
+This extends to attending evening events and travelling to and from meetings.
 If you’re doing something outside of your normal hours that is to the benefit of the business, you need to take that time back.

 As Head of Product & Engineering, no two weeks look the same.
 The outline below is illustrative rather than prescriptive and is intended to show how the role feels in practice, balancing planned work with interruptions and decision-making.